Slip Capone

 was an American rapper and member of DPGC from Hawthorne, California, California.

 Early life

 Slip Capone was born on November 7, 1978.
 He grew up on 118th street in Hawthorne California.

 He is half British and half African American and is commonly referred to as “The Mayor of Hawthorne".

 Christen Kelley was signed to Death Row Records in the mid 90's when he was 14 years old.

 He then went on to appear on Kurupt’s solo debut album Kuruption! on a song called "Survive Another Day" by Kurupt featuring Gonzo and himself.

 Early career

 During his teenage years, Slip Capone met rapper Snoop Dogg through Kurupt of the Dogg Pound.
 Proving himself with his rapping skills, his first appearance was on Snoop Dogg’s multiplatinum Murder Was the Case soundtrack with a song called "The Eulogy" by Slip Capone & CPO Boss Hogg.

-In the United States, on the chart dated November 5, 1994, Murder Was the Case debuted on the Billboard 200 at number one, with first week sales of 329,000 units.
-The album opened at the top spot of the R&B/Hip-Hop Albums chart.

-The following week it stayed on top with 197,000 copies sold and was certified Gold.
-The album is certified 2× platinum with 2,030,000 copies sold.

 Death

 Kelley died on October 2, 2017, of serious health complications after laying in a coma on life support.